rca00006/Team-Bernie/README.md

 - `/notebooks/` – Python Jupyter Notebooks
 - `/simulation/` – AnyLogic models (.alp files)
 - `/docs/` – Reports, slides, and instructions

+## Part 3 Summary

+For our project, we chose option B, the Python/AI modeling.
+Our biggest challenge in this part was getting our predictive models to be both precise and accurate.
+We were unable to do that due to the data having some issues.
+We utilized ChatGPT to correct our coding mistakes, along with steer us in the right direction.